thepraveshsingh/GitEgs/README.md

 # GitEgs
-A training session for Github training
+A training session for Github training.